-Please click here to download the 2017-2018 Federal Work Study Student Employee Handbook.
-This will provide you with helpful information regarding the hiring process, eligibility criteria, work schedules, etc.
+Please click here to download the 2023-2024 Federal Work Study Student Employee Handbook.
+This will provide you with helpful information regarding the hiring process, eligibility criteria, work schedules, and more.

 What is Federal Work Study?

 Federal Work Study is a type of financial aid.
-It is a federally funded program supplemented by institutional dollars that provides part-time jobs for students with financial need to help them pay for their college-related expenses.
-This program encourages students to take part in community service work as well as gain experience in the student's courses of study.
+It is a federally funded program supplemented by money from HCC that provides part-time jobs to help students who qualify pay for their college-related expenses.
+This program encourages students to take part in community service work, as well as gain experience.

 Who is eligible for Federal Work Study?

-If you are interested in beginning work in the summer term, and you are not enrolled in that summer term, you must have next year's FAFSA completed before the priority deadline to ensure availability of funds.
+If you want to start work in the summer term, and you're not enrolled in classes for that summer term, you must have next year's FAFSA completed before the priority deadline.

 What kinds of jobs are there?
 Are jobs guaranteed?

 Community service work is also strongly encouraged.
-The college has contracts with various public, non-profit organizations in the community in which students can work.
-These jobs provide services that are designed to improve the quality of life for community residents, or to solve particular problems related the community's needs.
-Most of the community service jobs are located off campus at local nonprofit organizations.
+HCC has contracts with various local non-profit organizations with which students can work.
+These jobs provide services that are designed to improve quality of life for community residents, or to solve particular problems related the community's needs.
+Most of the community service jobs are located off-campus at local nonprofit organizations.

 How do I find a job?

-Hourly rates for Federal Work Study positions vary depending on the type of position and the length of time the student has been employed in the position, but are at least the State minimum wage.
-The state's current minimum wage is $11.00 per hour.
-Some positions, such as community service, may be eligible for a higher wage.
+Hourly rates vary depending on the type of position and how long the student has worked in the position, but you'll receive at least the state minimum wage.
+Students working before Jan.
+1, 2023 will be paid $14.25 per hour.
+Students working after Jan.
+1, 2023 will be paid at $15.00 per hour.
+Some positions may be eligible for a higher wage.
 You can earn up to the total amount of your Federal Work Study award.

 How will I be paid?
 Are my earnings taxed?

 Federal Work Study earnings are subject to all federal and state income taxes.
-Students must complete a Federal W-4 form and a State M-4 form prior to beginning employment.
-You are paid bi-weekly through direct deposit or by check.
+Students must fill out a Federal W-4 form and a State M-4 form prior to starting your job.
+You are paid once every two weeks through direct deposit or by check.

 How many hours can I work?

-The number of hours a student can work depends on his/her award and rate of pay.
-Sometimes additional hours are available during the summer or other vacation periods, but rarely would total hours exceed 30 per week.
-A student cannot earn more than the total amount of his or her Federal Work Study award.
+The number of hours a student can work depends on their award and rate of pay.
+Sometimes additional hours are available during the summer or other vacation periods, but usually total hours don't exceed 30 per week.
+A student cannot earn more than the total amount of their Federal Work Study award.